 Once complete, vacuum up any dust and clean with a cleaning solution and cloth.

 2. Choose the correct paint

-Whether you’re sticking to the same colour all over or painting a stair runner, choose the right paint.
+Whether you’re sticking to the same hallway colour scheme all over or painting a striking stair runner, choose the right paint.
 Rust-Oleum Chalky Finish Floor Paint is ideal.

-The hard-wearing, water-based paint resists knocks and scratches and can be applied directly to wooden floorboards or concrete flooring, and directly over old paint or varnish – with no topcoat needed.
+The hard-wearing, water-based paint resists knocks and scratches.
+Plus it can be applied directly to wooden floorboards or concrete flooring, and directly over old paint or varnish with no topcoat needed.

 Apply the Chalky Finish Floor Paint ensuring there are no drips.
 Use a brush for any details and angles where stair riser and tread meet.
 You can use a small foam roller for any larger, flat surfaces.

-Don’t be tempted to apply thick coats of paint, the coverage will last much longer if you paint a few thin coats rather than one thick coat.
-Wait until each coat is fully dry before applying the next one – aim for a minimum of two coats, more may be required.
+Don’t be tempted to apply thick coats of paint.
+The coverage will last much longer if you paint a few thin coats rather than one thick coat.
+Wait until each coat is fully dry before applying the next one.
+Aim for a minimum of two coats but more may be required.